 Hepatosplenomegaly and gastrointestinal (GI):

 - Hepatosplenomegaly is uncommon; it may reflect a later stage or more aggressive form of LCH.

 - GI features are uncommon; may involve infiltration of GI tract leading to ulceration and GI bleeding.

-- LCH can involve other organs; e.g, scrotal mass was a rare presentation in one study.
+- LCH can involve other organs - for example, scrotal mass was a rare presentation in one study.

 - Full examination, height and weight.